 While respiratory syncytial virus (RSV) might mean a runny nose and cough for most people, for newborns, the elderly, and others with chronic health conditions, it could be much more dangerous.

 “Typically, RSV affects almost everyone, from the very young to the very old.
-If you’ve had a cold this winter, you’ve probably had RSV,” said Michael Forbes, MD, an intensivist in the pediatric intensive care unit at Akron Children’s Hospital.
+If you’ve had a cold this winter, you’ve probably had RSV,” said Dr. Michael Forbes, a critical care doctor in the pediatric intensive care unit at Akron Children’s Hospital.
 “But if you have a pre-existing condition involving your heart and lungs, or if you’re a pre-term baby, it certainly can be a life-changing if not a life-threatening infection.”

 RSV is a member of the same family of viruses as influenza and produces many of the same symptoms.